Observational constraints of the modified cosmology through Barrow entropy: Introduction

-It is worth mentioning that applying the Bekenstein-Hawking entropy in Clausius relation leads to the Einstein field equations in standard $\mathrm{\Lambda}$CDM model \cite{grth3}.
-It is known that the standard model of cosmology is in excellent agreement with the majority of observational constraints, however, it suffers from some observational tensions which inspire investigations beyond the standard model.
-Specifically, low redshift measurements of the Hubble constant \cite{H01,H02,H03,H04}, and also local determinations of the growth of structure \cite{s8} are inconsistent with the Planck cosmic microwave background (CMB) observations \cite{p18}.
-Accordingly, in this paper we study whether the discrepancies between local and global measurements can be relieved in Barrow cosmology.
-Throughout this paper we set $k_\mathrm{B}=c=\hbar=1$, for simplicity.
+It is worth noting that applying the Bekenstein-Hawking entropy in the Clausius relation leads to the Einstein field equations in the standard $\mathrm{\Lambda}$CDM model \cite{grth3}.
+It is known that the standard model of cosmology is in excellent agreement with the majority of observational constraints; however, it suffers from some observational tensions which inspire investigations beyond the standard model.
+Specifically, low redshift measurements of the Hubble constant \cite{H01,H02,H03,H04}, and local determinations of the growth of structure \cite{s8} are inconsistent with the Planck cosmic microwave background (CMB) observations \cite{p18}.
+Accordingly, in this paper we study whether the discrepancies between local and global measurements can be resolved in Barrow cosmology.
+Throughout the paper we set $k_\mathrm{B}=c=\hbar=1$ for simplicity.

 This paper is structured as follows.
-In section \ref{sec2} we derive modified field equations describing the evolutions of universe when the horizon entropy is given by Eq. (\ref{eq1}).
-Numerical solutions based on Barrow entropy corrections to the field equations are presented in Section \ref{sec3}.
+In Sect. \ref{sec2} we derive modified field equations describing the evolutions of the universe when the horizon entropy is given by Eq. (\ref{eq1}).
+Numerical solutions based on Barrow entropy corrections to the field equations are presented in Sect. \ref{sec3}.
 Section \ref{sec4} is dedicated to constraining Barrow cosmology with observational data.
-We summarize our conclusions in section \ref{sec5}.
+We summarize our conclusions in Sect. \ref{sec5}.